Protecting Creative Writing Copyright against AI Imitation via Implicit Watermarking: Approach

 \subsection{LLM-dominated Condensation Phase}

-The entangled feature space created by $E_\alpha(\cdot)$ in the previous phase has limited effectiveness in separating the protected style.
-To further disentangle the feature space, we use a LLM to extract more expressive style features.
-Since $S_P$ encompasses various attributes in $T_P$, such as emotion, rhyme, humor, etc \cite{liu2024adaptive}, we refine the style features into five aspects, which are used for prompting the LLM to perform condensed feature extraction: vocabulary and word choice (VWC), syntactic structure and grammatical features (SSGF), rhetorical devices and stylistic choices (RDCS), tone and sentiment (TS), and rhythm and flow (RF).
-We thus design two prompt templates, $q_p$ and $q_n$, where $q_p$ is designed for samples in the positive pair set $pp$, and $q_n$ is used for the negative sample set $neg$.

-Based on the prompt templates, for each sample $t_m \in T_P \cup T_N$, we start by appending the sample to its corresponding prompt, creating a full input sequence noted as $q||t_m$.
-Here, $q=q_p$ when $E_\alpha(t_m)$ is part of $pp$ and $q=q_n$ for samples in $neg$.
-This combined input $q_i||t_m$ is then processed by a LLM, designated as $G(\cdot)$, to generate a condensed style list $c = [s_1, s_2, \ldots, s_5]$, which reflects five distinct style-specific aspects for each sample.
-More information on prompt construction and five key points are provided in the Appendix \ref{app:prompt}.
+To further disentangle the creative essence, we employ an LLM to extract condensed-lists composed of five elements, as detailed in Section \ref{3.1}.
+Specifically, we design two prompt templates, $q_p$ and $q_n$, where $q_p$ is designed for samples in the positive pair set $\bm{pp}$, and $q_n$ is used for the negative sample set $\bm{neg}$.
+For each sample $t_m \in \bm{T_P} \cup \bm{T_N}$, we start by appending the sample to its corresponding prompt, creating a complete input sequence notated as $q||t_m$.
+Here, $q=q_p$ when $E_\alpha(t_m)$ is part of $\bm{pp}$ and $q=q_n$ for the samples in $\bm{neg}$.
+The concatenated input $q_i||t_m$ is then fed into a frozen-parameter LLM, denoted as $G(\cdot)$, which generates a condensed-list $\bm{c} = [e_1, e_2, \ldots, e_5]$ for each sample, where each $e_i$ represents one of five key elements per sample.